 You’ll want a hands-free pumping bra for all this pumping.
 The go-to pumping bra is Simple Wishes, which prevents you from spilling that precious milk when you fall asleep while pumping at 3 AM! (or PM, for that matter).

-Since MOMs tend to pump more than most, we also recommend the Arden line of nursing/pumping bras, which are a little more luxurious.
+Since MOMs tend to pump more than most, we also recommend The Dairy Fairy line of nursing/pumping bras, which are a little more luxurious.

 Once your babies start getting bigger and eating more, I recommend getting bigger bottles if you are filling up the smaller ones.
 Medela 8oz Bottles work great.

-To wash my pump parts and the bottles, the NICU gave me Dapple Baby Bottle & Dish Liquid.
-I love the travel size, which you can keep in your pump bag.
+To wash my pump parts and the bottles, I used Seventh Generation Liquid Dish Soap, Free and Clear.
 I also use it on all the baby dishes so I don’t have to worry about them eating harsh soap (we’ll save that for when they say fuuddge).

 For nursing twins, you want a bra that unlatches on each side.
 “Sleep bras” aren’t very practical for tandem feeding since you can only pull one side down at a time.